adamhutchings/alex/README.md

 # alex
-A reusable lever library in C.
+A reusable lexer library in C.